 The standard view among the faithful is that it starts out talking about the King of Babylon then the subject switches to Satan.
 I said in the prior post I felt verse 12's grammar justified that, but I now realize that was my bias talking.

 Another view is that this is all just about a human King of Babylon and that the seeming references to someone falling from Heaven shouldn't be taken at face value.
 One video on Youtube insists the term "Sides of the North" being used in Psalm 48 about Zion proves that term is about a Terrestrial location, Jerusalem.
-However Psalm 48 could be the Heavenly Zion of Hebrews 12:22 and Revelation 14, the heavenly location that will become New Jerusalem at the Wedding Feast and then descend after the New Heaven and New Earth are created.
+However Psalm 48 could be the Heavenly Zion of Hebrews 12:22 and Revelation 14, the heavenly location that will become New Jerusalem and then descend after the New Heaven and New Earth are created.
 The "Sides of The North" is where I believe the Heavenly Temple/Tabernacle is.
 Interestingly Pagan Canaanite texts also use this same terminology of Heaven.

 And the view of Bible skeptics is that Isaiah is just poetically comparing a human King of Babylon to a mythical god.
 I have addressed that elsewhere.